boojums/schedule/README.md

 ## Schedule Maker
-### for Aspen to Google Calendar csv
+### for the weird LS schedule

-Create a csv for import into Google Calendar with all classes for the year.
+Create a csv for import into Google Calendar with all classes for the year. make_schedule.py does so with Aspen inputs. schedule.py for manual naming/scheduling.

 ### Dependencies:
 - python3